thephpleague/url/dev-master/components/path.md

 ### Countable and IteratorAggregate

-Apart from its string representation the class provides several methods to works with its segments.
+The class provides several methods to works with its segments.
 The class implements PHP's `Countable` and `IteratorAggregate` interfaces.
 This means that you can count the number of segments and use the `foreach` construct to iterate overs them.

 ~~~php
 use League\Url\Path;